 1. Full ownership of your solar panels with an outright purchase or solar loan

 An outright purchase is the option which gives you the most control on your solar energy system, but it is also the option with the highest upfront cost.
 Fortunately, there are a number of zero-down solar loans available, making this an affordable option for homeowners.
 A very important benefit to ownership is that you, the homeowner, get to claim the 30% federal investment tax credit available (if you live in the United States).
 Other state/provincial/municipal incentives can make solar even more affordable.
-And if you happen to live somewhere with a generous feed-in tariff, like Ontario, your solar panels can make you money.
-However, even if there are no generous feed-in tariff rates available in your region, utilities are required by law to purchase your solar electricity at the retail rate.
-Called "net metering", this option may enable you to make a small profit from your solar investment, but the financial return will not be anywhere close to what a feed-in-tariff has to offer.
+However, even if there are no generous rebates available in your region, utilities are required by law to provide you with a credit for your excess electricity that you generate with your panels through “net metering”.

 2. Leasing your solar panels